 Nintedanib, also known as Ofev®, is an antifibrotic medication designed to try and slow the development of scarring (fibrosis) in the lungs.
-It doesn’t cure the condition or reverse any existing scarring, but it may slow down the rate of lung function decline.
+It doesn’t cure the condition or get rid of any scarring already in the lungs.
+Nintedanib won’t improve any symptoms you are experiencing but it may slow down the rate of further lung function decline.

 What monitoring do I need to have while I am on nintedanib?

 While you are on treatment with nintedanib you will need to have your liver function tests monitored regularly.
 You should contact your GP surgery to arrange an appointment to have the blood tests.
 Your GP will not contact you to arrange this.
 If your GP cannot help you with this, please contact your normal hospital to make arrangements.

 It is very important you do not stop having blood tests.
 It is a good idea to mark these on your calendar as a reminder.
 If you do not have your liver function monitored, we are unable to supply medication.